kencanak/gae-web-boilerplate/development/README.md

     this folder contains nunjuck templating data.
     **To add new data for a new page:**
     1. you can simply create a new JSON file with the page name i.e. `about.json`.
+    2. you should be able to access the page data from `context` object.
     ```
 * `src` folder
     - **to create new page:**